Since its invention in 1898, the flashlight has been an invaluable tool for human beings, who, unlike cats, are unable to see in the dark.

 While there are more powerful offerings by Olight and other brands, for $330 the Marauder 2 provides as much power as you’ll ever need with 14,000 lumens.
 It also makes good use of all its LEDs (it has a total of 13) by having two modes: throw and flood.

 Throw uses the central LED with the deep reflector to shoot a beam up to 800 meters of distance.
-This throw is a very tight square shape, though, so it’s limited on the area it illuminates (and might look awkward for some).
+This throw is a very tight square shape, so it’s limited in the area it illuminates (and might look awkward for some).
 On the other hand, flood mode uses the surrounding 12 LEDs for a smoother, wider beam; this is the mode that reaches 14,000 lumens.
-In between, you’ll find useful modes like 200 lumens — which is more than enough to light up a small room — that can last for 40 hours.
-The lowest mode (50 lumens) can last for only 59 hours; this is a downside shared by many lights in this form factor.
+In between, you’ll find useful modes like 200 lumens — more than enough to light up a small room — that can last 40 hours.
+The lowest mode (50 lumens) can last for only 59 hours, a downside shared by many lights in this form factor.

 There are many benefits to a flashlight this size.
 It can be used as a battery bank via the USB-C port at the bottom so you can charge your phone or other devices, adding to its appeal as a camping or preparedness flashlight.
 Just be aware that if you're attempting to charge it with an external battery, sometimes the flashlight ends up charging the battery instead of being charged by it.